zaiisao/Documentation/en/Audio Broadcast/switch_channel_apple.md

 agoraKit.switchChannel(byToken: nil, channelId: channel.channelName, joinSuccess: nil)
 ```

-We also provide an open-source demo project that implements [Quick-Switch-iOS](https://github.com/AgoraIO/Advanced-Video/tree/master/Quick-Switch-Channel/Quick-Switch-iOS) on GitHub.
-You can try the demo and view the source code of the `switchChannel` function in the [MediaCenter.swift](https://github.com/AgoraIO/Advanced-Video/blob/master/Quick-Switch-Channel/Quick-Switch-iOS/Quick-Switch/MediaCenter.swift) file.
+We also provide an open-source demo project that implements [Quick-Switch-iOS](https://github.com/AgoraIO/Advanced-Video/tree/dev/backup/Quick-Switch-Channel/Quick-Switch-iOS) on GitHub.
+You can try the demo and view the source code.

 ### API reference